-Moreover, transport conditions were specifically indicated as an animal welfare criterion among Danish, Dutch and British consumers.
-Words like "living space" (NL), "more space" (DK, NL) and "enough space" (DK, FR, NL) were used to describe the living space for each animal, which was mentioned as a criterion of animal welfare in every study country.
+In addition to the aspects already mentioned, transport conditions were also explicitly named as an animal welfare criterion by Danish, Dutch and British consumers.
+In all the countries studied, one criterion of animal welfare claimed was the living space for each animal, which was described with terms such as "living space" (NL), "more space" (DK, NL) and "enough space" (DK, FR, NL).
 Furthermore, outdoor access, feed, the omission of caging, the avoidance of antibiotics or medication and growth hormones were named in all countries under consideration.
 All in all, among the most frequently stated criteria within all focus groups were outdoor access, feeding, space for each animal and the slaughter method.